mdx-dev/developerblog/README.md

 ## Making changes to CSS (via LESS)
-Make your changes to the necessary LESS file in assets/less in the terminal, run grunt then run jekyll build then run jekyll serve to view your changes on localhost. commit your changes to github when finished.
+Make your changes to the necessary LESS file in assets/less in the terminal:

+* run grunt
+* run jekyll build
+* run jekyll serve to view your changes on localhost.

+commit your changes to github when finished.